 The National Center for Health Statistics reports that more than 14 million Americans are visually impaired, and almost 80 percent of that group require eyeglasses or contacts.
 People with vision insurance are much more likely than those without vision insurance to have regular eye exams and corrective eyewear when necessary, but it’s also important to understand that “vision insurance” isn’t a substitute for primary medical coverage that pays for major surgery on the eye, a unique organ.

-Vision insurance plans cover all or part of the cost for eye care, but coverage can differ significantly between companies and plans.
+Vision insurance covers all or part of the cost for eye exams and prescription eyewear, but coverage can differ significantly between companies and plans.
 Vision plans are relatively inexpensive – as low as $17 a month – so consumers will save the most money by selecting a plan that meets their needs.

 VSP Vision Care started in 1955 and offers vision insurance for individuals in all 50 states.
 They have more than 34,000 in-network providers and offer multiple plans available through employers and as stand-alone plans.

 |Read 57 Reviews|

 Humana offers vision insurance in more than 40 states.
 The publicly-traded company has its roots in skilled nursing facilities that opened in 1961.
 They have offered health insurance plans since the 1980s.

 UnitedHealthcare is a part of UnitedHealth group.
 It is publically-traded company that offers a variety of health insurance plans, including vision insurance.
 The have plans for individuals and companies/groups.

 Cigna, Inc. is a major medical insurance provide that offers vision insurance to customers who have a group plan through their employer.
 The company has multiple vision insurance plans and a large global network of providers.

 |Read 5 Reviews|

 Vision Plan of America has been in business since 1986.
 They serve employers and individuals in California by offering multiple plan options and customizable choices.
 Their vision coverage can be combined with dental benefits.